mariabartlett/data-viz-employment-final-project/01_Data/01_Input/readme.txt

-Input data files are available on Google Drive at: https://drive.google.com/drive/folders/1YN7C2_ZeuKh0AmLYQu94xCisa-Ror5Cj
+Input data files are available on Google Drive at: https://drive.google.com/drive/folders/1YN7C2_ZeuKh0AmLYQu94xCisa-Ror5Cj.
+The `sub_region_code.xlsx` file leveraged in scripts is available in this directory's `_include` folder.